pavelnovel/white-logo-converter/README.md

 ### What This Achieves
 - **Creates transparency** from white areas (not just preserving existing alpha)
 - Perfect for logos where letter holes need to be transparent
-- Accepts PNG, JPG/JPEG, WebP, and AVIF input formats
+- Accepts PNG, JPG/JPEG, WebP, and AVIF input formats (AVIF can be pre-decoded via [Sharp](https://sharp.pixelplumbing.com/) before ImageMagick runs when necessary)
 - Outputs crisp, clean RGBA PNG files
 - Strips metadata for smaller file sizes